maruware/swagger2/README.md

 [![Coverage Status](https://coveralls.io/repos/github/carlansley/swagger2/badge.svg?branch=master)](https://coveralls.io/github/carlansley/swagger2?branch=master)

 # swagger2
 Loading, parsing and validating requests to HTTP services based on Swagger v2.0 documents.

-It is designed to run in environments with node v5.x and above.
+## Benefits

+* Fast.
+Pre-compiled regular expressions and code generation used to validate the inputs and outputs of Swagger 2.0 operations qt run-time.
+* Typed.  swagger2 is implemented in TypeScript 1.8+, including a fully annotated TypeScript definition of the Swagger 2.0 document object.
+Makes working with Swagger objects more pleasant in the IDE of your choosing (WebStorm, Atom, etc).

 ## Installation